 Parents must notify the Principal about plans to transfer their child to another school.
 School records including disciplinary records of suspension and expulsion, will be transferred to the new school within 14 days of the parents' notice or request.
+A student is deemed to be enrolled until we receive a request and notice from the student's new school.
+This counts towards truancy and grades.

-Steps to Enroll

-Barberton City Schools
+Steps to Enroll Barberton City Schools

-Thank you for using the InfoSnap Online Enrollment system to register your child with the Barberton City Schools.
+Thank you for using the FinalForms Enrollment system to register your child with the Barberton City Schools.
 The system is a secure and green process, which allows the district to verify all student demographic, emergency, and medical information for your child prior to the start of the new school year.
 The system will also allow you to electronically sign the annual permissions for school district policies.
 This online process replaces the majority of the hard copy student registration and permission forms that your child brings home from school on the first day of school.